Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 Conventions for Filters
 ~~~~~~~~~~~~~~~~~~~~~~~

 All FIR filters can be configured for various types of data and coefficients.
 These types can be int16, int32, or float, and also real or complex.
-However, configurations with real data versus complex coefficients are not supported nor are configurations where the coefficients are int32 and data is int16.
+However, configurations with real data versus complex coefficients are not supported nor are configurations where the coefficents are a higher precision type than the data type.
 Data and coefficients must both be integer types or both be float types, as mixes are not supported.

 The following table lists the supported combinations of data type and coefficient type.